Class Schedule

 In an ever-evolving world, traditional healthcare education models may no longer be the most effective.
 Deeply rooted in the latest science, the American Heart Association’s (AHA) HeartCode Complete programs offer a flexible and efficient way to conduct resuscitation training.
 Self-paced eLearning is combined with self-directed hands-on skills training to help learners acquire and demonstrate life-saving skills.

-Note: Student that successfully complete the BLS HeartCode Complete course receive the SAME BLS CARD as those that complete the traditional classroom course.
+Note: Student that successfully complete the BLS HeartCode Complete course receive the SAME BLS as those that complete the traditional classroom course.

 How it Works: